Hawke's Bay (National Provincial Championship)

 Hawke's Bay (often known as the Hawke's Bay Magpies) are a New Zealand professional rugby union team based in Napier, New Zealand.
 The union was originally established in 1884, with the National Provincial Championship established in 1976.
 They now play in the reformed National Provincial Championship competition.
 They play their home games at McLean Park in Napier in the Hawke's Bay region.
 The team is affiliated with the Hurricanes Super Rugby franchise.
 Their home playing colours are black and white.

 Current squad

-The Hawke's Bay Magpies squad for the 2025 Bunnings NPC is:
+The Hawke's Bay Magpies squad for the 2026 Hilux NPC season is: